 In addition to allowing investors to execute trades, Coinigy has also integrated with TradingView, allowing users to look at the complete trends and play around with the tools to make investment additions.
 Investors can also set price alerts and create their own buy and sell prices on the charts themselves.

 Another key feature of the platform is Arbitrage trading – providing a matrix overview of all the listed exchanges and providing the highest price difference.
 It allows users to sell and purchase a crypto asset at the same time and earn profit from the difference in the market price.
 Due to this feature, Coinigy is most in demand by institutional and seasoned crypto investors.
-There are over 40 cryptocurrency exchanges on Coinigy, with over 4000 trading pairs.
+There are over 46 cryptocurrency exchanges on Coinigy, with 5,023 cryptocurrencies and 20,316 trading pairs.
 The platforms supported by Coinigy include:

 - Coinbase pro